 In other words, this ratio shows the portion of GM’s assets that came from debt.

-GM’s Total Liabilities to Asset Ratio
+GM’s Total Liabilities To Asset Ratio

 Similar to the total debt to assets ratio, the total liabilities to assets ratio measures the percentage of GM’s balance sheet being funded by liabilities.

-Based on the chart, we can see that as much as 80% of GM’s balance sheets or capital structure has been funded by liabilities between 2015 and 2020.
+Based on the chart, we can see that as much as 80% of GM’s balance sheets or capital structure has been funded by liabilities between fiscal 2015 and 2020.